Infinity: Geometry

 Until the end of the 19th century, infinity was rarely discussed in geometry, except in the context of processes that could be continued without any limit.
 For example, a line was what is now called a line segment, with the proviso that one can extend it as far as one wants; but extending it infinitely was out of the question.
-Similarly, a line was usually not considered to be composed of infinitely many points, but was a location where a point may be placed.
+Similarly, a line was usually not considered to be composed of infinitely many points but was a location where a point may be placed.
 Even if there are infinitely many possible positions, only a finite number of points could be placed on a line.
 A witness of this is the expression "the locus of a point that satisfies some property" (singular), where modern mathematicians would generally say "the set of the points that have the property" (plural).

 One of the rare exceptions of a mathematical concept involving actual infinity was projective geometry, where points at infinity are added to the Euclidean space for modeling the perspective effect that shows parallel lines intersecting "at infinity".
 Mathematically, points at infinity have the advantage of allowing one to not consider some special cases.
 For example, in a projective plane, two distinct lines intersect in exactly one point, whereas without points at infinity, there are no intersection points for parallel lines.
-So, parallel and non-parallel lines must be studied separately in classical geometry, while they need not to be distinguished in projective geometry.
+So, parallel and non-parallel lines must be studied separately in classical geometry, while they need not be distinguished in projective geometry.

 Before the use of set theory for the foundation of mathematics, points and lines were viewed as distinct entities, and a point could be located on a line.
 With the universal use of set theory in mathematics, the point of view has dramatically changed: a line is now considered as the set of its points, and one says that a point belongs to a line instead of is located on a line (however, the latter phrase is still used).

 In particular, in modern mathematics, lines are infinite sets.